isomerpages/ura-lkywcp/resources/features/_posts/2014-02-28-eco-cities.md

 Yet arguably the most significant aspect of eco-cities is their growth potential.
 Eco-cities could play in the role of helping combat the impact and stresses of urban – and therefore global – population growth and climate change.

 The world’s population is set to [reach 9.7 billion by 2050 – up from 7.2 billion in 2012](http://www.un.org/apps/news/story.asp?NewsID=45165#.Uvm7m2S1bOU).
 That global population will be a vastly urban one.
-[According to World Atlas](http://www.statisticbrain.com/total-number-of-cities-in-the-world/), eco-cities today account for around only 4% of the world’s more than 4,400 cities with a population of more than 150,000.
+[According to World Atlas](http://www.statisticbrain.com/total-number-of-cities-in-the-world/), eco-cities today account for around only 4 percent of the world’s more than 4,400 cities with a population of more than 150,000.
 The opportunity for eco-cities to play a greater role in housing residents and businesses is immense.

 The development of eco-cities will go far in curbing climate change, which is predicted to reach catastrophic levels in 30 years’ time, unless emissions are dramatically cut between now and then.
 Eco-cities are a proven means of reducing urban pollutants across multiple sectors.
 There has never been a more pressing time for governments and the private sector to invest in them. **<font color="#967942">O</font>**